-The ABL Line of Credit matures on August 13, 2019.
 The aggregate amount of commitments under the Second Amended and Restated Credit Agreement (as amended, supplemented and otherwise modified, the Amended ABL Credit Agreement) is \$600.0 million (subject to a borrowing base limitation) and, subject to the satisfaction of certain conditions, the Company can increase the aggregate amount of commitments up to \$900.0 million.
-The interest rate margin applicable under the Amended ABL Credit Agreement in the case of loans drawn at LIBOR is 1.25% - 1.50% (based on total commitments or borrowing base availability), and the fee on the average daily balance of unused loan commitments is 0.25%.
-The ABL Line of Credit is collateralized by a first lien on the Company's inventory and receivables and a second lien on the Company's real estate and property and equipment.
+The interest rate margin applicable under the Amended ABL Credit Agreement in the case of loans drawn at LIBOR is 1.25% - 1.50% (based on total commitments or borrowing base availability), and the fee on the average daily balance of unused loan commitments is 0.20%.
+Prior to the Second Amendment, the ABL Line of Credit was collateralized by a first lien on the Company's inventory and receivables and a second lien on the Company's real estate and property and equipment.
+In connection with the Second Amendment, the agent and lenders under the ABL Line of Credit agreed to release their second liens on the Company's real estate, but retained their liens on the Company's inventory, receivables, and equipment.